 CONTAINER: Welcome to Hell

 Evian Christ + Emmanuel Biard advance Baosteel Maximalism

 Smoke, Strobes, Sybaritism

-CONTAINER will be dropped three times at an undisclosed Baltic Triangle location, on the following dates: 16/11 + 30/11 + 15/12.
+CONTAINER will be dropped for the final time at an undisclosed Baltic Triangle location.
 Text 0777 677 0707 to gain entry.
 Capacity is strictly limited to 50 people.
 If successful, you will be notified of the location 24 hours before the event.